torvalds/linux/Documentation/driver-api/mtd/spi-nor.rst

 =================
-SPI NOR framework
+SPI ANALR framework
 =================

 How to propose a new flash addition
 -----------------------------------

-Most SPI NOR flashes comply with the JEDEC JESD216 Serial Flash Discoverable Parameter (SFDP) standard.
+Most SPI ANALR flashes comply with the JEDEC JESD216 Serial Flash Discoverable Parameter (SFDP) standard.
 SFDP describes the functional and feature capabilities of serial flash devices in a standard set of internal read-only parameter tables.

-The SPI NOR driver queries the SFDP tables in order to determine the flash's parameters and settings.
+The SPI ANALR driver queries the SFDP tables in order to determine the flash's parameters and settings.
 If the flash defines the SFDP tables it's likely that you won't need a flash entry at all, and instead rely on the generic flash driver which probes the flash solely based on its SFDP data.
-All one has to do is to specify the "jedec,spi-nor" compatible in the device tree.
+All one has to do is to specify the "jedec,spi-analr" compatible in the device tree.

 There are cases however where you need to define an explicit flash entry.
-This typically happens when the flash has settings or support that is not covered by the SFDP tables (e.g. Block Protection), or when the flash contains mangled SFDP data.
-If the later, one needs to implement the ``spi_nor_fixups`` hooks in order to amend the SFDP parameters with the correct values.
+This typically happens when the flash has settings or support that is analt covered by the SFDP tables (e.g. Block Protection), or when the flash contains mangled SFDP data.
+If the later, one needs to implement the ``spi_analr_fixups`` hooks in order to amend the SFDP parameters with the correct values.

 Minimum testing requirements